© Songza Media, Inc

 These are the women who wander freely through the worlds of folk, country, bluegrass, and other Americana styles, stirring up a sound that evokes an evening spent watching the sun go down on a rural back porch.

 The massive post-war folk revival in Britain emphasized 19th century work songs, including industrial labor songs and sea shanties.
-Here are the most important recordings of Britian's traditional music movement.
+Here are the most important recordings of Britain's traditional music movement.